dkirkby/E4S/examine.md

 ## Power

 Where does power enter the circuit?
-Is it powered by a battery or wall power or both?
-(Hint: look for a transformer).
+Is it powered by a battery (DC) or wall power (AC) or both?
+Since almost all circuits use low-voltage DC power internally, an AC-powered device will likely include an AC-to-DC [transformer](https://en.wikipedia.org/wiki/Transformer)).
+If your circuit uses a battery what voltage does it provide and how much capacity (mA-hours) does it have?
+Are the batteries rechargeable or replaceable?

+Can you determine what voltage your PCB operates at?
+The majority of digital circuits operate at 5V or 3.3V so that is always a good guess.
+Circuits often include a [voltage regulator](https://en.wikipedia.org/wiki/Voltage_regulator) to provide a reliable low-voltage DC output.
+You can look up their part number to determine what this voltage is.

 Where is the power conditioning section of the circuit?
 (Hint: look for large [electrolytic capacitors](https://en.wikipedia.org/wiki/Electrolytic_capacitor))